algorembrant/algorembrant/README.md

 ### Short Message

 ```
+This is not a motivation nor affirmations
+It's reality, as it goes;

 Shut the FUCK up and go DO IT.
 You’ve thought about it long enough— DO IT.
 Think while DOING IT.